Last Updated on November 29, 2019 by Christine Kaaloa

 Taiwan is very much a foodie capital to explore if you love food and travel!
 Oh yes, it is.
 So of course, I wanted to take a food tour to see and experience the country through its food.
 Enter Taipei Eats food tour.

-As the leading food tour in Taipei, Taipei Eats takes you through neighborhoods and highlight landmarks, making the trip fun, informative and sprinkled with enough variations of food to give you insight into the culture with every bite.
+As the leading food tour in Taipei, Taipei Eats takes you on a walking tour of Taipei, making the trip fun, informative and sprinkled with enough variations of food to give you insight into the culture with every bite.
 From wet market, to street stalls, hole-in-the-wall cafes and a posh restaurant, the tour covered a variety of gastronomical experiences, balancing sightseeing and eating…. a walking picnic.

 Here’s a summary of my memorable Taipei food tour highlights: